A reserve is created from a percentage of the staking rewards to calibrate Stable Pay transactions.

 Should fewer Xank coins be needed to fulfill a Stable Pay transaction

-due to an increase in the Xank-SDR value, the excess amount of Xank coins will be retrieved by the Xank Reserve for transaction calibration in stable fiat terms.
+due to an increase in the Xank-SDR value, the excess amount of Xank coins will be deposited to the Xank Reserve for transaction calibration in stable fiat terms.

 An Extreme Volatility Safeguard (EVS) price floor mechanism will be set

 to safeguard from the complete collapse of the economy.
-This mechanism will assure that the Xank cryptocurrency will serve as a stablecoin 99.89% of the time, as opposed to the 0% of the time achieved consistently by other cryptocurrencies, while also remaining a free-floating cryptocurrency during normal times.
+This mechanism will ensure that the Xank cryptocurrency will serve as a stablecoin most of the time, as opposed to the 0% of the time achieved consistently by other cryptocurrencies, while also remaining a free-floating cryptocurrency during normal times.

 In a nutshell,